-The Company's investment in subsidiaries increased from 2022 due to share options granted in the period of US\$72,000 (2022: US\$196,000 increase).
-The Company reviewed the recoverability scenarios for its investment in subsidiaries and recognised no additional provision in the year (2022: US\$nil).
+The Company's investment in subsidiaries increased from 2023 due to the share based payment charge for the period of US\$91,000 (2023: US\$72,000 increase).
+The Company reviewed the recoverability scenarios for its investment in subsidiaries and recognised an increase in the provision of US\$0.86 million (2023: US\$nil) (see Note 15 for details of recoverability scenarios).
 After taking into account the provision shown above, the Directors believe the carrying value of these investments to be fully recoverable.